Emerald Origin & Colors

 Other Emerald Deposits

 Emeralds can be found in many, many other locations including, but not limited to, Ethiopia, Russia, Australia, and even North Carolina in the United States of America, but these are not gem-quality suppliers.
-Gem-quality material can come from these sources very rarely, but most of it cannot be faceted or is not consistently produced.
+Gem-quality material can come from these sources very rarely, but most of it cannot be faceted or it is not consistently produced.